 Poetry and Politics of Place

-A good deal of this project’s research focuses on what "place" is and what it means; and anyone who has tried to do that knows it’s not easy.
-It’s conceptually opaque and fraught with issues of power, identity, and money.
+A good deal of Civic Tourism's research focuses on what "place" is and what it means; and anyone who has tried to do that knows it's not easy.
+Place-making is conceptually opaque and fraught with issues of power, identity, and money.

 Hence, Civic Tourism focuses on the product and process of place-making within a tourism context.